-If you have a Colorado State driver's license or ID card issued by the Department of Revenue you may register to vote, change your address, or check the status of a current registration online by clicking the link below:
+If you have a Colorado State driver's license or ID card issued by the Department of Revenue, you may register to vote, change your address, or check the status of your registration online:

 Where to Register, Qualifications, & Privacy Information

 You may make changes to your voter registration status online, in person or by mail.
 To change your address or other information online, use the link on the right side of this page.
 Otherwise, you may use the form found in the Voter Forms Section below.
 This form prints out on legal size paper.
 It can be used both for registering to vote and for making changes to your address or party affiliation.

 In order to register to vote in Denver you must be:

 - At least 16 years of age.
 (You must be at least 18 years of age by the date of the election in order to vote)

 - A resident of Colorado and of Denver and consider this your sole legal place of residence

 Voter registration records are public records, although personal information contained in voter registration records remains private.

 Information that is public includes the voter’s: